 Unlike Europe and North America where large consortiums exist, the genetics of renal diseases in Asia is largely understudied.
 Because of the relative rare nature of the diseases, systematic evaluation is best achieved with a large multicenter, multinational consortium.
 There has been evidence that the genetic causes of glomerular diseases in Asia differ from other parts of the world.
 For example, Asian children with sporadic steroid-resistant nephrotic syndrome have a much lower prevalence of podocin mutations compared to Caucasian and Middle East patients.
 Moreover, the Malay race appears to have a higher predisposition towards renal disease compared to other Asian races.
 This phenomenon is strikingly similar to the higher incidence of FSGS and renal impairment in African Americans, in whom MYH9 and APOL1 have been recognized as significant risk alleles.

-Our mission is to advance our understanding of the demographics, genetics and clinical features of primary glomerular diseases in Asians.
+Our mission is to advance our understanding of the demographics, genetics and clinical features of primary glomerular diseases and cystic diseases in Asians.
 We aim to provide the basis to direct future functional work, so as to improve clinical management strategies and explore innovative treatment targets for glomerular diseases.